adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 - Serializable is the highest isolation level, providing the strongest consistency guarantees.
 It ensures that transactions execute as if they were executed one after another, in a serial manner.
 Serializable prevents all concurrency-related anomalies, including dirty reads, non-repeatable reads, and phantom reads.
 It achieves this by acquiring exclusive locks on read data, preventing other transactions from accessing or modifying it until the transaction completes.
 Serializable offers the strongest data integrity but can impact concurrency and scalability due to increased locking.

+### Concurrency Control Mechanisms
+Different isolation levels can be achieved through various concurrency control mechanisms and techniques.
+Each mechanism provides a different balance between data consistency and concurrency.

+- Serial Execution:
+    - Serial Execution guarantees the highest level of isolation and consistency by executing transactions sequentially, one after another.
+Serial execution ensures that there are no concurrency-related anomalies, but it severely limits concurrency and may lead to decreased performance.

+- Optimistic Concurrency Control:
+    - Optimistic Concurrency Control (OCC): OCC allows multiple transactions to proceed concurrently without acquiring locks.
+Each transaction performs its operations and validates them during the commit phase to ensure that no conflicts occurred.
+OCC offers high concurrency but may result in increased rollback rates if conflicts are detected during validation.

+- Multiversion Concurrency Control (MVCC):
+    - Snapshot Isolation: Snapshot Isolation allows each transaction to operate on a consistent snapshot of the database taken at the start of the transaction.
+It achieves a level of isolation similar to Repeatable Read.
+MVCC provides good concurrency by allowing read and write operations to proceed concurrently, but it can result in increased storage requirements due to maintaining multiple versions of data.

+- Timestamp-Based Concurrency Control:
+    - Serializable Snapshot Isolation (SSI): SSI uses timestamps to order transactions and determine the visibility of data.
+It achieves Serializable isolation by preventing phenomena such as dirty reads, non-repeatable reads, and phantom reads.
+However, SSI may introduce transaction aborts and serialization anomalies in highly concurrent workloads.

+- Lock-Based Concurrency Control
+    - Two-Phase Locking (2PL): Two-Phase Locking is a widely used mechanism for achieving isolation levels such as Repeatable Read and Serializable.
+It involves two phases: a growing phase where locks are acquired, and a shrinking phase where locks are released.
+Two-Phase Locking provides strong isolation guarantees but can lead to lock contention and reduced concurrency, potentially impacting performance.

+It's important to consider the trade-offs associated with each mechanism.
+Lock-based mechanisms provide strong isolation but can impact concurrency and may introduce lock contention.
+MVCC and timestamp-based mechanisms offer better concurrency but require additional storage and can have overhead in detecting conflicts.
+Optimistic Concurrency Control optimistically assumes there are no conflicts, but it incurs the cost of potential rollbacks.
+Serial execution guarantees consistency but significantly limits concurrency.

+The choice of mechanism depends on the specific requirements of the application, the workload characteristics, and the desired balance between consistency and concurrency.
+It's essential to carefully evaluate the trade-offs and choose the most suitable mechanism to achieve the desired isolation level while ensuring optimal system performance.

 ## 10. Dealing with failures in distributed systems
 - Fault detection and monitoring
 - Fault recovery and failover mechanisms